You are here

 Book Club

-The 350PDX Book Club meets every month on the first Wednesday of the month at 6:30pm.
-Every other month is in person and the others are virtual.
-Reach out to books@350PDX.org with any questions or to join our list, and please RSVP so we can inform you of any meeting changes!
+The 350PDX Book Club meets every month on the first Wednesday of the month at 6:30 PM.
+Every other month is in-person and the others are virtual.
+Reach out to books@350PDX.org with any questions or to join our list, and please RSVP so we can inform you of any meeting changes.

 Do you like to talk about books and climate justice?
 We are seeking volunteers to help facilitate!
 Contact books@350PDX.org to learn more.

-SW Neighborhood Team
+Southwest Neighborhood Team

 The Southwest Neighborhood Team includes neighborhoods on the south and west sides of Portland.
 We work together to raise awareness of the climate emergency.